kushalprasadjoshi/study-resources/README.md

 ### 🔹 Handwritten Notes
 📖 [**Basic Data Science**](/handwritten-notes/basic-data-science.pdf) – All the basic concepts related to the data science.

+🗃️ [**Basic Data Science All Chapters Zip File**](/handwritten-notes/basic-data-science-all-chapters.zip) - Different pdf for each chapter of data science zipped together.

 🚀 *More on the way!*

 ---